-(a) List of group entities considered for consolidation.

-(b) The aggregate amount of capital deficiencies in subsidiaries:

-(c) The aggregate amount of the bank's total interests in insurance entities:

-Not Applicable

-(d) Restrictions or impediments on transfer of funds or regulatory capital within the banking group as of March 31, 2021:
+- (a) List of group entities considered for consolidation. - Not Applicable - (b) The aggregate amount of capital deficiencies in subsidiaries: Not Applicable. - The aggregate amount of the bank's total interests in insurance entities: - Not Applicable - (d) Restrictions or impediments on transfer of funds or regulatory capital within the banking group as of March 31, 2023: Not Applicable

-Not Applicable